sameer/purisa.me/content/blog/pen_plotter/index.md

 +++
 title = "Pen Plotter"
 date = 2019-05-13T16:38:58-04:00
+description = "How I helped build a pen plotter from a design on Thingiverse and wrote svg2gcode to draw SVGs with it."
 +++

 Plotters are a type of printer for drawing vector graphics that emerged in the early 1960s.
 There are many types, the most common being the pen plotter which draws on paper with a pen.
 Known for their high quality, they are used for printing technical drawings like blueprints or isometric views of CAD models.
 However, improvements in raster-based printing (i.e. laser, inkjet printers) like higher resolution and larger formats have made plotters largely obsolete.
 Some are still used in unconventional situations like drawing on media that cannot be bent (i.e. packages, CDs) and cutting vinyl stickers.